Meet the DCSA Executive Committee

 [Admiral's picture] Admiral of the Punts

-The Admiral of the Punts is responsible for all the vessels the punt club owns, including the punts, kayaks, canoe, paddle boards, and associated equipment.
+The Admiral of the Punts is responsible for all the punt club's vessels, including punts, kayaks, canoe, paddle boards, and associated equipment.
 They manage Punt Club membership, finances, and administration, and they work with several trusted Captains to ensure the vessels are maintained and to organize social events throughout the year.
 Have a look at our website if you’d like to learn more about the Darwin Punt Club.

 [BAME Officer's picture] BAME Officer